jbadhree/jbadhree.github.io/content/problem.md

 ---
 Usually a problem is `someone's` thought about an `unexpected past event`.
 Viewing problem like this does not allow us to solve it, because, 1.
 It has already happened and 2.
 It is just an opinion from one (or a bunch).
 It is not useful.

-One could argue what if it is not just an opinion, but someone did a postmortem and found for why it happened, we can use this information to prevent it from happening in the future.
+One could argue what if it is not just an opinion, but someone did a postmortem and found out why it happened, we can use this information to prevent it from happening in the future.
 Is it useful then ?
 Possible but not Probable.
 There is this quote that captures my thought:
 ```
 History does not repeaat, but it often rhymes.